Maco1800/box-flipping-game/README.md

 - The goal of each level is to turn on (make green) all the boxes in the grid.
 - You start with a 2x2 grid in the first level, and each new level adds rows to the left and right of the grid.

-## Getting Started

-To play the game, simply [click here](https://mgcrp.in/maco/game).
-You can also host it on a web server if you prefer.

 ## How to Contribute

 This is a simple project, but contributions are welcome!
 If you have any ideas for improvements or additional features, feel free to submit a pull request.